jasoncolburne/QuantumComputer.jl/README.md

   * add gates to circuits
   * add measurements to circuits
   * add circuits to other circuits as subcircuits
-  * add `HybridComponents` to a circuit, which are components where there

-is a classical interaction with the quantum portion of the simulator
+  * add `HybridComponents` to a circuit, which are components where there is a classical interaction with the quantum portion of the simulator

-  * measure arbitrary qubits from a superposition (collapse implementation
+  * measure arbitrary qubits from a superposition

-will currently lose information for entangled and unmeasured qubits)

   * generate a variety of single- and multi-qubit static and dynamic gates
   * generate some basic circuits
   * construct a gate from a circuit